franknobel/test1/README.md

 - `PUT v1/video/{id}/like` like a video [Authenticated API]
 - `DELETE v1/video/{id}/like` unlike a video [Authenticated API]

-The goal is to create a simple RESTful api that provide above endpoint. consider all things you need a production ready project needs for them.
+The goal is to create a simple RESTful api that provide above endpoint. consider all the things you need for a production grade project and implement the endpoint.

 when you complete the project create a PR and send it for our review.